Facelift (TV series): Background characters

-Both Osama Bin Laden and Saddam Hussein were parodied by the show.
+Both Osama bin Laden and Saddam Hussein were parodied by the show.
 In one episode the lighter side of Osama was shown on a cooking show with Peta Mathias.
 He breached the Koran by drinking a glass of wine because he'd had "a bastard of a day" and stated that Pita should cover her face, not because she was female but because he wasn't into red-heads with freckles.
 Osama also featured on Paul Holmes' Prime show, with Osama stating that he wasn't concerned about being captured as no one would be watching.
 Saddam was shown in one skit as a taxi driver in Auckland, parodying the fact that an Auckland taxi driver was convicted of having worked in Saddam's regime.
 George W. Bush was also parodied for his actions in the Iraqi war.

 Tana Umaga, Graham Henry and the All Blacks rugby union team were parodied.
-The All Blacks were shown as being much less tough than they appear and were shown doing such things as training to be celebrities on the New Zealand version of Dancing with the Stars (a parody of Norm Hewitt an ex-All Black who appeared on the show), performing a Pakehaka (a portmanteau of the words Pakeha (meaning white person) and Haka (the traditional Maori dance)), and performing a Haka based on all the advertisement funds the All Blacks get.
+The All Blacks were shown as being much less tough than they appear and were shown doing such things as training to be celebrities on the New Zealand version of Dancing with the Stars (a parody of Norm Hewitt an ex-All Black who appeared on the show), performing a Pakehaka (a portmanteau of the words Pākehā (meaning white person) and Haka (the traditional Māori dance)), and performing a Haka based on all the advertisement funds the All Blacks get.
 Another recurring skit focused on Welsh rugby journalist Stephen Jones following the games who insulted the All Blacks and New Zealand until being attacked by locals.
 Ma'a Nonu and Gavin Henson's overuse of make-up, hair products and dye was also parodied.

 The New Zealand version of the television show Dancing with the Stars was parodied.
 Sketches included 'Dancing with the MPs', where Don Brash and Jerry Brownlee did an unprepared dance, Rodney Hide did a 'Flat Tax Limbo', Tame Iti and Nikky Watson did a pole dance and Trevor Mallard did an 'NCEA Side-Step'.
 There was also a parody involving Schapelle Corby's case and a future version of the show, still hosted by Jason Gunn where Invercargill mayor Tim Shadbolt had finally been voted off and was to do a final dance with his new partner, a walking frame.

 Other people and events parodied in the show: